BLOG

 6. Childcare

-Offer to watch the kid/s so your friend can get a break, run errands, or just get a few things around the house done.
+Offer to watch the kids so your friend can get a break, run errands, or just get a few things around the house done.
 Should the child have complex medical needs, consider caregiver training.
 Many hospitals and social services agencies provide trainings for family and community members.
 This may give your friend peace of mind and you the confidence you need.

 7. Hospital Care Packages

 For those staying overnight at the hospital or longer, a care package can be a great way to make their stay a bit more comfortable.
 Think of things they might need while they’re away from home.
 Small travel sized items will provide just enough without being a burden.
 And since days at the hospital can be long and tedious, activities, books and games are a welcome distraction.
 Below are a few ideas for a hospital care package to get you started.
+And be sure to check hospital policies to find out if there are any restrictions.

 What to Put in a Hospital Care Package